 While solar might not be the same sure-fire investment that it once was under previous generous government incentives, the falling price of solar, plus rising electricity rates and competitive feed-in tariffs, means a solar system can still save you money.

-In addition, complementary solar technologies such as storage systems may mean we could be living independent of the energy grid and energy retailers all-together within a few decades.
+In addition, complementary solar technologies such as storage systems from retailers may mean we could be living independent of the energy grid and energy providers all-together within a few decades.

 FAQ’s about solar in NSW